-- WordPress sites often store information outside of the post title and content.
+WordPress sites often store information outside of the post title and content.
 The two most common places being post meta and taxonomy terms.
 Algolia can see the whole picture.
-Using Algolia will ensure other fields are taken into account.
+Using Algolia will ensure other fields are considered.

-- Search terms can contain misspellings which could lead to no results being returned.
-Algolia can automatically correct common typos or offer suggestions.
+Spelling errors in search terms can lead to no results being found.
+Therefore, Algolia can automatically correct common typos or offer suggestions.

-- Algolia provides a find as you type interface.
-Providing instant search results, directing customers to where they need to go faster, with less typing.
+Algolia provides a find as you type interface.
+As a result, instant search results are provided, directing customers to where they need to go faster, with less typing.

-- Improved results page functionality allows results to be further refined.
+You can further refine results due to the improved results page functionality.
 For example, by limiting the results to products within a specific category.

-The plugin has a settings page which allows you to choose the WordPress data to send to Algolia and supports the usual pages and posts, tags and categories.
+The plugin has interchangeable settings.
+This allows you to choose the WordPress data to send to Algolia and supports the usual pages, posts, tags and categories.
 It also picks up custom post types and taxonomies.

-Post meta can be used to store additional information alongside post objects.
+Post meta can store additional information alongside post objects.
 For example, a product may have a field to store its SKU.
-In order to search by SKU, this field must be registered and indexed by Algolia.
+In order to search by SKU, Algolia must register and index this field.

 Keeping everything in sync

 Algolia’s index can occasionally get out of sync which can lead to less relevant or missing results.
 The interface allows us to manually reindex.
-However, this process can be automated.
+However, you can automate this process.

-Algolia pricing is tiered based on the number of indexing operations as well as total record count.
-As such we want to keep the number of indexing operations in check.
+Algolia tiers their pricing based on the number of indexing operations as well as total record count.
+As such, we want to keep the number of indexing operations in check.

 To automate the reindexing, we’re going to make use of the WP-CLI commands provided by the plugin.
 Using a cron job, we can schedule a periodic reindex.